 The rise of online marketplaces in general, and auction platforms such as eBay in particular, has offered researchers new sources of detailed data on the behavior of market participants.
-Over the past decade, there has been a growing literature focusing on auction ending rules and how these influence late-biding behavior, often referred to as "sniping," where some bidders submit their bid at the very last possible moment.1 In this paper we explore the effects of losing an auction to such a late bidder, in particular how such an experience affects the future participation of buyers in online auctions.
-We show that being sniped has a negative impact on the sniped new bidders' likelihood of bidding again.
-Furthermore, we show evidence consistent with a "quasi-endowment" effect in which sniped bidders who have been the high bidder for longer are more likely not to participate in another auction, expressing a higher level of discontent.
+Over the past decade, there has been a growing literature focusing on auction ending rules and how these influence late-bidding behavior, often referred to as "sniping," where some bidders submit their bid at the very last possible moment.1 In this paper we explore the effects of http://dx.doi.org/10.1145/2736277.2741690.